wp-plugins/kpicasa-gallery/readme.txt

 == Description ==

+** ATTENTION: because of licencing issues, Highslide has been removed from kPicasa Gallery.
+I apologize to everyone for the inconvenience. **

 This plugin displays your Picasa Web Galleries in a post or in a page simply by creating a post or a page with a special keyword.
 All the images are kept on the Picasa Web Gallery server.